Here’s How April The Giraffe Facebook Groups Are Tackling Cyber Bullies

 “We have a strict no-bulling policy.
 If we see something getting out of hand, we act fast to remove the posts/comments and speak with persons involved.
 If situation continues they are excused from group” the admins said. #TeamEgg adds around 20-50 new members every day.

-Raven Bechtol, Amber Johnson, Jess Mellanby, Carol Jones, Amber Nicole Mousseau are some of the members who have been very active on ‘#TeamEgg Giraffes Do Lay Eggs.’
+Raven Bechtol, Amber Johnson, Jess Mellanby, Carol Jones, and Amber Nicole Mousseau are some of the members who have been very active on ‘#TeamEgg Giraffes Do Lay Eggs.’

 “This group gives everyone a sense of belonging no matter who you are or where you’re from.
 It always brings laughter to an otherwise boring day,” said Cindy Olmschenk, another enthusiastic member of this group.